FFTAI/teleoperation/README.md

 ```bash
 python -m teleoperation.main --config-name teleop_gr1 robot=gr1t2_legacy
 ```
 The default the script uses Oak camera with GR1T2 robot equipped with Fourier hands.
-You could useIf you want to use another robot or camera, you can modify the config file or use the command line arguments.
+You could use if you want to use another robot or camera, you can modify the config file or use the command line arguments.

 > [!TIP]
 > You can check the config in the `configs` directory for more details.
-There are several examples for how to use other cameras and robots. you should noticed that the command line argumenst should use the name in the
+There are several examples for how to use other cameras and robots.

 - To use GR1T2 robot with the realsense camera, first make sure to specify the serial number in `configs/camera/realsense.yaml` or `configs/camera/realsense_multi.yaml` depending on the number of cameras you are using, you can use the following command: